Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 - A default method include code and is implicitly `public`;
 - A default method cannot be `abstract`, `static` or `final`;
-- As we saw just above, if two interfaces provide default methods with the same signature, the implementing class must override the method.
+- As we saw just above, if two interfaces provide default methods with the same signature, the implementing class must override the method;
-- An implementig class may of course rely on the provided implementation of the `default` method without overriding it.
+- An implementig class may of course rely on the provided implementation of the `default` method without overriding it;
-- The `default` method can be invoked on an instance of the implementing class and NOT as a `static` method of the containing interface.
+- The `default` method can be invoked on an instance of the implementing class and NOT as a `static` method of the containing interface;

 ### 1.6 Static methods

 - An interface can provide `static methods` (through the keyword `static`) which are implicitly `public`;
-- Static methods must include a method body and are accessed through the reference of the interface name.
+- Static methods must include a method body and are accessed through the reference of the interface name;
 - Static methods cannot be `abstract` or `final`;

 ### 1.7 Private interface methods

 Among all the concrete methods that an interface can implement we have also:

-- **`private` methods**: visible only inside the declaring interface and which can only be invoked from a `non-static` context (`default` methods or other `non-static private methods`)
+- **`private` methods**: visible only inside the declaring interface and which can only be invoked from a `non-static` context (`default` methods or other `non-static private methods`).
 - **`private static` methods**: visible only inside the declaring interface and which can be invoked by any method of the enclosing interface.

 ## 2. Sealed and non-sealed Types